paulbayer/Inventory_Scripts/README.md

 - **all_my_elbs.py**
   - The objective of this script was to find all the various Load Balancers created in various accounts within your org.

+- **all_my_ebs_volumes.py**
+  - The objective of this script was to find all the EBS volumes in various accounts within your org.
+  - At the end, I tried to give a summary of any volumes that are unattached, so you can take proper action on those (which could be costing you money).

 - **all_my_enis.py**
   - This is a script to find devices across all of my Orgs when all I have is the public (or private) IP address.
 Having so many different accounts - regions and Orgs makes finding something a real pain in the butt.